-The court has no power to order lawyer fees except for the following two situations: when the parties have agreed in a contract that the lawyer fees generated for the winning party shall be borne by the losing party if any disputes related to the contract occur, the court may order the lawyer fees as such agreed; or when the law explicitly prescribes that the losing party shall bear (reasonable parts, but not all, of) the lawyer fees of the winning party.
+Generally, the court has no power to order costs except for the following two situations: (i) when the parties have agreed in a contract that the lawyer fees generated for the winning party shall be borne by the losing party if any disputes related to the contract occur, the court may order the lawyer fees as such agreed; or (ii) when the law explicitly prescribes that the losing party shall bear (reasonable parts but not all of) the lawyer fees of the winning party.
 According to the laws and relevant judicial interpretation, among others, the following circumstances or types of cases belong to this situation: personal injury compensation cases, copyright infringement cases, trademark infringement cases, patent infringement cases the right of revocation, and legal aid cases.

-In China, there is no such rule requiring a claimant to provide security for the defendant's costs in litigation but if the claimant applies to the court for preservation of the defendant's properties before or during the litigation, the court may order the claimant to provide certain security in accordance with the law.
+In China, there is no such rule requiring a claimant to provide security for the defendant's costs in litigation.
+But if the claimant applies to the court for preservation of the defendant's properties before or during the litigation, the court may order the claimant to provide certain security in accordance with the law.

-Funding arrangements
+17 Funding arrangements

-17 Are 'no win, no fee' agreements, or other types of contingency or conditional fee arrangements between lawyers and their clients, available to parties?
+Are 'no win, no fee' agreements, or other types of contingency or conditional fee arrangements between lawyers and their clients, available to parties?
 May parties bring proceedings using third-party funding?
 If so, may the third party take a share of any proceeds of the claim?
 May a party to litigation share its risk with a third party?

 In China, there is a risk agency charging method that can be chosen by and between lawyers and clients.
-The risk agency charging method means: no win, no fee; and lawyers charge a relatively high proportion of the amount awarded when they win a case, but the ceiling amount shall be no more than 30 per cent of the subject amount involved in a case, as specified in the risk agency contract.
-The risk agency charging method shall not apply to the following:
+The risk agency charging method means: (i) no win, no fee; and (ii) lawyers charge on a relatively high proportion of the amount awarded when they win a case, but the ceiling amount shall be in no way over 30 per cent of the subject amount involved in a case as specified in the risk agency contract.
+The risk agency charging method shall not apply to the following cases: